tooltwist/codepipeline-artifact-munge/README.md

 # codepipeline-artifact-munge

-CodePipeline uses a series of "stages", each consisting of one or more "actions", where the outputs of one action can be used as inputs for subsequent action.
+CodePipeline uses a series of "stages", each consisting of one or more "actions", where the outputs of one action can be used as inputs for subsequent actions.
 These outputs are called "artifacts" and are stored in an S3 bucket as Zip files.

 Unfortunately, some actions only ollow a single artifact to be used as input.
 For example, the CodePipeline _Build_ action only allows one artifact to be used as input.
 This causes a problem if you want to build an application that combines source files from more than one location.